DFE-Digital/architecture/principles/enterprise-data-architecture-principles.md

 - We adhere to our [Data Classification Policy](https://educationgovuk.sharepoint.com/sites/lvewp00085/WorkDocs/Policies/Data%20Classification%20Policy%20v1.0.pdf?web=1), to ensure we correctly classify data stores in terms of the sensitivity of data they contain.
 This will include reference to cross-Government standards around data classification, but DfE specific sensitivity labelling should be used if needed.
 - The Department’s [Data Estate Map](https://s101p01-ifax01.ad.hq.dept:8443/search/#!lineage-container) must be used as a central, authoritative repository for these policies.
 It must also record the legal basis on which we are allowed to process the data we hold and the restrictions that apply to any onward sharing or other use of the data.
 - Our [Data Classification Policy](https://educationgovuk.sharepoint.com/sites/lvewp00085/WorkDocs/Policies/Data%20Classification%20Policy%20v1.0.pdf?web=1) articulates clear standards in terms of the ways data at different classification levels should be protected.
 We must ensure those standards are adhered to by all our services, both at design time and during service operation.
-Our Data Access Policy determines who can access different classification levels. _[Link: TBC]_
+Our [Handling Information Policy](https://educationgovuk.sharepoint.com/sites/how-do-i/SitePages/security-handling-information.aspx) determines who can access different classification levels.
 - Security must be applied at the data level, not just the application level, and must apply equally to copies, database logs and backups.
 - Security must be designed into data elements from the start of service development.
 Systems, data and technologies must be protected from unauthorised access and manipulation, and this protection should be tested before any release involving data assets
 - A strong system of monitoring must be in place to ensure we are alerted to unauthorised access or use of the Department’s data, whether that resides in individual applications or common data stores.